How we work

 LIPSA uses the best and latest technology in oil refining processes.
 We are also at the forefront of mitigating contaminants that may be present in vegetable oils or appear during refining processes (GE, 3-MCPD esters and MOSH/MOAH).

-30 million invested in the last 3 years in technology
+25 million invested in improving the Barcelona plant and 30 million invested to expand the Huelva plant in the last 3 years

 Production processes